sherlock-protocol/sherlock-v2-docs/governance/roles.md

 ### Sherlock Protocol Claims Committee
 As described in the [Claims](https://docs.sherlock.xyz/claims/claims-process) section, the Sherlock Protocol Claims Committee (or SPCC) is the first of two arbitration mechanisms that decide whether a claim should be paid out or not.

 The SPCC is optimized for speed, at the expense of some potential for bias.
-If some amount of bias is believed to have occured, a protocol can escalate their claim above the authority of the SPCC, and put it in the hands of the UMA Optimistic Oracle.
+If some amount of bias is believed to have occurred, a protocol can escalate their claim above the authority of the SPCC, and put it in the hands of the UMA Optimistic Oracle.
 The UMA OO is a slower process but the claim decision is made by tens of thousands of UMA tokenholders who, as a whole, are probably not biased towards Sherlock or the protocol submitting the claim.

 The SPCC is made up of core Sherlock team members in addition to well-known security experts in the space.
 This committee controls a multisig that accepts or denies a protocol's claim submission.
 Again, if the committee votes in a way that the protocol disagrees with, the protocol can escalate to the UMA Optimistic Oracle.